 Will be able to provide travel stipends to cover the travel and lodging costs of any individuals who need to travel to this training.

 Facilitators will also be expected to complete a small amount of pre-work involving some reading and reflection exercises.
 It should take approximately three hours to complete the required pre-work.

-Once you complete the one-day Facilitator training, you will serve as the facilitator for the four-session Answering the Call program.
+Once you complete the Facilitator training, you will serve as the facilitator for the four-session Answering the Call program.

 If you are running a local in-person group, we expect you to take the lead on locating a venue that could host these four sessions, and arranging the dates and times of those sessions.